motherlight/vagrant-lamp-stack/README.md

 ### Setting Up a Site

-The gitignore for this project ignores the following directories:
+The gitignore for this project ignores the following files/directories:

   ```rb
 .vagrant